anardy/node-style-guide/Readme.md

 }
 ```

-## Write small functions
+## Escreva funções curtas

-Keep your functions short.
-A good function fits on a slide that the people in
+Mantenha suas funções curtas.
+Uma função boa A good function fits on a slide that the people in
 the last row of a big room can comfortably read.
 So don't count on them having
 perfect vision and limit yourself to ~15 lines of code per function.